Ria424/developers-animatesdk-docs/Document_object/Document58.md

 #### Description

-Method; enables all the filters on the Filters list for the selected objects.
+Method; Enables all the filters on the Filters list for the selected objects.

 #### Example